The Village Voice: Peter Barbey ownership and construction

 Peter Barbey, through the privately owned investment company Black Walnut Holdings LLC, purchased The Village Voice from Voice Media Group in October 2015.
 Barbey is a member of one of America's wealthiest families.
 The family has had ownership interest in the Reading Eagle, a daily newspaper serving the city of Reading, Pennsylvania and the surrounding region, for many years.
 Barbey serves as president and CEO of the Reading Eagle Company, and holds the same roles at The Village Voice.
-After taking over ownership of the Voice, Barbey named Joe Levy, formerly of Rolling Stone, as interim editor in chief, and Suzan Gursoy, formerly of Ad Week, as publisher.
+After taking over ownership of The Voice, Barbey named Joe Levy, formerly of Rolling Stone, as interim editor in chief, and Suzan Gursoy, formerly of Ad Week, as publisher.
 In December 2016, Barbey named Stephen Mooallem, formerly of Harper's Bazaar, as editor in chief.
 Mooallem resigned in May 2018, and was not replaced before the publication's shutdown.

 Under the Barbey ownership, advertisements for escort agencies and phone sex services came to an end.

 On August 31, 2018, it was announced that the Village Voice would cease production and lay off half of its staff.
 The remaining staff would be kept on for a limited period for archival projects.
 An August 31 piece by freelancer Steven Wishnia was hailed as the last article to be published on the website.
 Two weeks after the Village Voice ceased operations on September 13, co-founder John Wilcock died in California at the age of 91.

 Return to print

-In January 2021, a new original story was published on the website of The Village Voice.
-On April 17, 2021, the Spring 2021 issue of the Village Voice appeared in news boxes and on newsstands for the first time since 2018.
+In January 2021, a new original story — the first one in two-and-a-half years — was published on the website of The Village Voice.
+On April 17, 2021, the Spring 2021 issue of The Village Voice appeared in news boxes and on newsstands for the first time since 2018.
 At the time, The Village Voice was a quarterly publication.

+As of July 2024, many articles on The Village Voice's website were AI-generated advertorials for OnlyFans creators.

 Contributors

 The Voice has published columns and works by writers such as Ezra Pound, Henry Miller, Barbara Garson, Katherine Anne Porter, James Baldwin, E.E.
-Cummings, staff writer and author Ted Hoagland, Colson Whitehead, Tom Stoppard, Paul Lukas, Lorraine Hansberry, Lester Bangs, Allen Ginsberg and Joshua Clover.
-Former editors have included Clay Felker.
+Cummings, Nat Hentoff, staff writer and author Ted Hoagland, Colson Whitehead, Tom Stoppard, Paul Lukas, Lorraine Hansberry, Lester Bangs, Allen Ginsberg and Joshua Clover.
+Former editors have included Clay Felker and Tony Ortega.

 The newspaper has also been a host to underground cartoonists.
 In addition to mainstay Jules Feiffer, whose cartoon ran for decades in the paper until its cancellation in 1996, well-known cartoonists featured in the paper have included R. Crumb, Matt Groening, Lynda Barry, Stan Mack, Mark Alan Stamaty, Ted Rall, Tom Tomorrow, Ward Sutton, Ruben Bolling and M. Wartella.

+Publisher and editor of the newspaper David Schneiderman died in January 2025.